nyx-project/vyhub-documentation/docs/guide/html_pages.md

 # HTML Page

 Custom pages can be created by first adding an HTML page.

-Secondly a new **[navigation link](navigation.md)** with the type of `HTML content` has to be created linking the page.
+After creating the page you can create a new **[navigation link](navigation.md)** with the type of `HTML content` to link the page.

 > JavaScript and other dangerous HTML tags are escaped and not rendered, unless edited by an admin